-The Company rents office spaces in the USA and a house in Brazil, with a cost of approximately \$9,100 per month and expires in December 2020 and January 2021, with provisions to terminate the house lease early.
+The Company rents office space in the USA and equipment and houses in Brazil with expiration dates ranging between April and December 2021, for an estimated cost of approximately \$6,300 per month and are cancellable with agreed notice provisions.

-The Company has various property access agreements related to its projects at an estimated cost of approximately \$1,300 per month.
+The Company has various property access agreements related to its projects at an estimated cost of approximately \$1,400 per month.